Cragady/scratch-over/README.md

 # Known Bugs
 * Sometimes fly_cat will crash the game, err given: cannot pop from empty list (interesting)
   * Make fly_cat invulnerable for half a second or one?
 * Sometimes The game won't start on enter/space but will play the music.
-Just push esc, and this will unfreeze and put you into the game
+Just push esc/enter, and this will unfreeze and put you into the game
 * Occasional lag
 * Music has weird timing while transitioning every now and then
 * Certain button inputs pressed right before/after the Space/Enter, to initiate game start, will crash the game
+  * Map the buttons to return in event loop?
+* Game will hold down the previously held button indefinitely after holding said button going into a pause.
+Once unpaused though, to rectify this, just push that same button again
+  * Find a way to ignore keypress going into pause.
+Will probably fix issue with game crash from start screen with other button presses as well
+* Pausing may disrupt the powerups
+* Check collision in spawn can cause game to crash on pause

+* More bugs to come!